 - Especially when kids know right from wrong and they are choosing wrong, this means they’re dealing with some big emotions.

-What Can I Do Instead?
-A Healthier & Positive Approach
+What Can You Do Instead Of Labeling?
+A Healthier And Positive Approach

 - It is best to connect first.